 Back & Forth Through Town: Head west on the South Lake Trail to Hiawatha Preserve which is at the roundabout.
 It features a shaded playground, disc golf course, and dog park.
 Loop back and go to Waterfront Park & Splash Pad on the lake’s east shore.
 This kid-friendly out-and-back route takes 40 min nonstop and stays on the bike trail to explore Clermont.
 We recommend pausing to relax, play, or stroll the downtown shops.

 Biking & Golf?
 Why Not: Go east on the South Lake Trail and take the Hancock Extension south to Clermont National—a Topgolf-style range and restaurant with the best city views.
 It’s a perfect spot for brunch or lunch before the ride back.
-An e-bike can get you there in under 25 min; 35–40 min by regular bike.
+It’s a 35–40 min ride by bike.
 Expect a few hills along the way.

 Two Charming Towns, One Route: Make it a half-day or full-day adventure by exploring both Downtown Clermont and Winter Garden.
 The South Lake Trail connects to the West Orange Trail, leading straight into the heart of Winter Garden.
-On an e-bike, it’s about 45–55 minutes each way; around 1.5 hours on a regular bike.
-Expect some challenging hills along the route if you’re not on an e-bike.
+This is about 14 trail miles one way, or about 1.5 hours by bike.
+Expect some solid hills in just a couple of spots on the route.